nolanplatt/envmapper/README.md

 ### My Contributions:

-I created the entirety of the map frontend and backend, developed a significant portion of the backend in relation to the blog, authentication etc. I contribution to bootstrap themes, HTML, and JavaScript for the frontend in relation to the map, blog, authentication, and surveys.
+I created the entirety of the map frontend and backend, developed a significant portion of the backend in relation to the blog, authentication etc. I contributed to bootstrap themes, HTML, and JavaScript for the frontend in relation to the map, blog, authentication, and surveys.

 In the original repository (team repository), I was leading in commits, lines added/deleted, and was also the team leader.